 From 1 May to 31 August 2021, eligible cardholders will earn a flat 2.5 mpd on up to S$120,000 of Citi PayAll transactions with the following cards:

 The Citi app will (unhelpfully) show the regular earn rate of 1.2-1.6 mpd by default, but don’t worry- the bonus miles (the difference between 2.5 mpd and your card’s regular earn rate) will be credited within 10 weeks from the end of the promotion period, i.e by 9 November 2021.
 The full T&C of this offer can be found here.

 What’s particularly awesome about this deal is that Citibank is offering the same rate across all three eligible cards.
-You’ll earn 2.5 mpd, regardless of whether you’re using the Citi ULTIMA, Prestige, or PremierMiles.
+You’ll earn 2.5 mpd, regardless of whether you’re using the Citi ULTIMA, Prestige, PremierMiles or Rewards.
 How’s that for egalitarian?